The Level 1 BMX Coaching Course has been developed by BMX Australia, the National Sporting Organisation for BMX in Australia.

 Support is available to help you understand and complete your home study tasks.
 If you have any questions regarding these tasks you are encouraged to contact BMX Australia Coaching, your State Coaching Director or your coaching course Presenters.

-Your state/ territory will determine the exact cost of the coaching course.
+Your state/ territory will determine the cost of the coaching course in your State.

 If you have covered some of the L1 BMX modules previously, you may apply for Recognition of Current Competence (RCC).
 RCC is available to all candidates, although BMX Australia must agree this prior to your attendance at the Level 1 Coaching course.